Effective Saturday, March 28, 2020 until June 30, 2021, the following are changes related to parking:

 Contest a ticket

 Please refer to the date listed at the top of the ticket (Penalty Notice, Summons or Parking Violation).

-Please note that tickets (Penalty Notices) issued after August 7, 2016 are issued under The Municipal By-law Enforcement Act.
+Tickets (Penalty Notices) issued after August 7, 2016 are issued under The Municipal By-law Enforcement Act.
 They cannot be heard at the Provincial Court.
-You may request a Screening in person at the WPA offices at 495 Portage or select the button to the left to request a screening online.
+You may request a Screening in person at the WPA offices at 495 Portage Avenue or select the button below to request a screening online.

 If you are not the registered owner of the vehicle that the Penalty Notice was issued to, you must submit a completed authorization form as part of your request for screening.

 If you have already had a Penalty Notice reviewed by a Screening Officer and would like to schedule or reschedule an adjudication, please contact 311 or visit the Parking Authority Offices at 495 Portage.

 Requests for an adjudication must be made within 7 calendar days following the Screening Officers decision being given to you.